-2020 - 2021 STATE GOVERNMENT EEO PROGRAM
+FY 2022 STATE GOVERNMENT EEO PROGRAM

 The State of Vermont strives to promote equal employment opportunities for everyone.
-Ultimately, diversity benefits us all, and the State explicitly recognizes diversity as a worthy and attainable goal.
+Diversity benefits us all, and the State explicitly recognizes diversity as a worthy and attainable goal.
 The State aspires to employ a workforce that is free of stereotypes and other impediments to equality.
-When the working population is reflective of the civilian population, traditionally underrepresented groups benefit, the workforce benefits, and society benefits.
+When the working population is reflective of the civilian population, there are tangible benefits to traditionally underrepresented groups, the workforce, and society overall.
 As an employer, the State benefits by hiring individuals with diverse backgrounds, experiences, and ideas.
-Similarly, our citizens are best served by well-qualified State employees who are representative of the population and can draw upon the inherent strengths of diversity when serving their communities.
+Similarly, our residents and visitors are best served by well-qualified State employees who are representative of the population and can draw upon the inherent strengths of diversity when serving their communities.
 To that end, the State makes the following commitments in the current Plan year.